andrcuns/allure-publish-action/README.md

 ### Cloud auth token

-Depending on cloud provider used one of the environment variables for authentication has to be set:
+Depending on cloud provider used, one of the environment variables for authentication has to be set:

 - [AWS](https://github.com/andrcuns/allure-report-publisher#aws-s3)